d834256/ZIGGAZIGAH/README.md

 # ZIGGAZIGAH
-cut ups for the video age
+Cut ups for the video age.